'Venice Is On Its Knees': Mayor Blames Worst Tides In 50 Years On Climate Change

 "Venice is on its knees," Mayor Luigi Brugnaro says, as the lagoon city is suffering some of the worst floods in its history.
 The highest tide in 50 years brought seawater that is threatening monuments and works of art in the historic city.

-With more than 85 percent of the city flooded, Brugnaro says Venice is in a state of emergency.
+With more than 85 percent of the city flooded, Brugnaro says the Italian city is in a state of emergency.
 He's now asking Italy's central government for help, saying the damage to Venice is huge.

 The water overwhelmed seawalls and smashed brick docks, shoving boats into streets and putting portions of landmarks such as St. Mark's Basilica and La Fenice Opera House underwater.
 While the crypt at St. Mark's was flooded, a member of its management board tells Italian news agency ANSA that the main concern is that water may have damaged the basilica's support columns.